IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

         If either `console_cmdresponse_keyword` or `console_broadcastmsg_keyword` is specified, indicate whether the specified keyword is detected.

+        If `console_save_output_localpath` is specified, indicate whether the command response is saved locally.

         | **returned**: on success
         | **type**: str

         **sample**: ::

-                  "The command is issued successfully."
+                  "The command is issued successfully.
+The command response is saved in: /tmp/output/SY1/display_a_l"

                   "The command is issued successfully.
 The specified keyword is detected in the command response."